docstomarkdown/docstomarkdown.github.io/src/content/post/combine-multiple-word-documents-into-one.md

 - **Export Limitations** - It is not possible to automatically export the merged document as a PDF or EPUB and download them automatically.
 Manual export and download are required.

-## Merging Word Documents with a Third-Party Add-On
+## Merging Word Documents with Merge Docs Pro Add-On

 Another option for merging multiple Word documents into one is to use the Merge Docs Pro Google Workspace add-on.
 This add-on offers several advantages over the native insert option: